Janus-Cross-chain-messaging/proposal/proposal.md

 The messaging format should be flexible enough to fit into the circom circuit which is fixed size as these variables must be known at compile time, it must work well with rust, solidity, move and other smart contract languages and VMs.

 The messaging format initially developed for the proof of concept will need to evolve to fit the final protocol.

+One of the solutions is to use a custom encoding for origin and destination while providing a loop up table on-chain for the values for the witnesses and relayers to look up and these values should be hard coded into the contracts deployed by developers that emit and receive messages.